Back River Observatory NewsThe roughly 1.6GB BRO Database and Imagebase is complete and available for viewing or downloading.

-BROdBaseN-Lite is an independent PDF incorporating a lightened up version of the entire project.
+BROdBaseNorth-Lite is an independent PDF comprising a light version (about 490MB) of the entire project.

 Dropbox link to BRO data-imagebase

 At the Dropbox site you may inspect and download folders and files, but the simplest download is to be at the highest level (nothing selected) and choose download, zipped.
 EXCEPT, in the case of this 1.6GB download, we presently get a message that a single transfer is too big for one gulp.
-You can get a free Dropbox folder from Dropbox.com by signing up to create a new account, then copy everything at once to it.
+You can get a free Dropbox folder from the home page of the popular and reputable Dropbox.com site by signing up to create a new account, then copy everything at once to it.
 OR simply take a moment to queue up each folder to download as zips in a series, i.e.: select a folder, download it, hit previous view, select next folder, etc.

 This project and the Atlases below are free, I simply ask that their use be accorded standard acknowledgement etiquette.
 Suggestions or feedback is welcome!